 Barron, B., Martin, C. K., Takeuchi, L., & Fithian, R. (2009).
 Parents as learning partners in the development of technological fluency.
 The International Journal of Learning and Media, 1, 55-77.

-Bernstein, D. M., Erdfelder, E., Meltzoff, A. N., Peria, W., & Loftus, G. R. (2011).
-Hindsight Bias From 3 to 95 Years of Age.
-Journal of Experimental Psychology: Learning, Memory, and Cognition.
+Bernstein.
+D. M., Erdfelder.
+E., Meltzoff, A. N., Perria W., & Loftus, G. R. (2011).
+Hindsight bias from 3 to 95 years of age.
+Journal of Experimental Psychology: Learning, Memory, and Cognition, 37, 378-391.

 Bernstein, D. M., Atance, C. M., Meltzoff, A. N., & Loftus, G. R. (2007).
 Hindsight bias and developing theories of mind.
 Child Development, 78, 1374-1394.